Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

   Multiple concurrent gaugings (at high and low flows) of multiple hillside streams (both large and small catchment areas would help constrain the predictions of inflows from the hillside streams.
 - **Additional Piezometric surveys:** At present the only piezometric survey completed in the Hawea region was conducted in Sept of 2011.
-This survey was conducted we had adequate abstraction information #todo this sentence doesn't make sense.
-  A significant portion of the model domain therefore does not any more recent observations #todo does not contain? or have? word missing.
-One or more additional piezometric surveys (e.g. at high and low water levels) would help constrain the model predictions in these areas.
+This survey was conducted we had adequate abstraction information and so we had to transpose these groundwater head targets to dates inside the optimisation period, which adds error.
+One or more additional piezometric surveys (e.g. at high and low water levels) would help constrain the model predictions in the areas that are only informed by the piezometric survey.
 - **Model parameter / structural uncertainty analysis**: In the absence of additional data collection more information about the uncertainty of the model predictions could be obtained by conducting a parameter / structural uncertainty analysis.
 Given the significant structural uncertainty in the moraine zone we would recommend calibrating and conducting